kean/Nuke/README.md

 # Image Pipeline

-At the core of Nuke is `ImagePipeline` class.
+At the core of Nuke is the `ImagePipeline` class.
 Use the pipeline directly to load images without displaying them:

 ```swift
 let task = ImagePipeline.shared.loadImage(